PythonOT/POT/docs/source/quickstart.rst

         s.t. \gamma 1 = a; \gamma^T 1= b; \gamma\geq 0

 where :math:`\Omega_e` is the entropic regularization.
-In this case we use a generalized conditional gradient [7]_ implemented in :any:`ot.opim.gcg`  that does not linearize the entropic term and relies on :any:`ot.sinkhorn` for its iterations.
+In this case we use a generalized conditional gradient [7]_ implemented in :any:`ot.optim.gcg`  that does not linearize the entropic term and relies on :any:`ot.sinkhorn` for its iterations.

 .. hint::